 State statues prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
 Bond issues have been approved by the voters and issued by the District for various capital improvements.
 These bonds are required to be fully paid serially within 25 years from the date of issue.
 Debt Service requirements for bonds are payable solely from fund balance and future revenues of the debt service fund.
-Additionally, the District has entered into a lease purchase agreement for a new high school.
+Additionally, the District had entered into a lease purchase agreement for a new high school.
+This lease purchase agreement was scheduled to be retired in the 2024 fiscal year.
+However, the District paid the remaining 2 years of the lease principal in the current fiscal year.

 On July 1, 2020, the District issued building bonds in the amount of \$360,000 with an interest rate of 1.25%.
 Bond maturities begin July 1, 2022 with an initial installment of \$175,000, with the final installment of \$185,000 due July 1, 2023.
+However, the first installment was actually paid in June 2022.